Last Updated: December 9, 2022

 Do Not Track (“DNT”) is a web browser setting that requests that a web application disable its tracking of an individual user.
 When you choose to turn on the DNT setting in your browser, your browser sends a special signal to websites, analytics companies, ad networks, plug in providers, and other web services you encounter while browsing to stop tracking your activity.
 Various third parties are developing or have developed signals or other mechanisms for the expression of consumer choice regarding the collection of information about an individual consumer’s online activities over time and across third-party websites or online services (e.g., browser do not track signals), but there is no universally agreed upon standard for what a company should do when it detects a DNT signal.
 Currently, we do not monitor or take any action with respect to these signals or other mechanisms.
 You can learn more about Do Not Track here.

 We incorporate commercially reasonable safeguards to help protect and secure your personal information.
 However, no data transmission over the Internet, mobile networks, wireless transmission, or electronic storage of information can be guaranteed 100% secure.
 As a result, we cannot guarantee or warrant the security of any information you transmit to or from the App, and you provide us with your information at your own risk.

 California – Shine the Light Act – Third Party Marketing

 California Civil Code Section 1798.83 permits California residents to request information regarding the disclosure of their personal information to third parties for the third parties’ direct marketing purposes.
 At this time, Camber does not share any personal information with third parties for their direct marketing purposes.
-Furthermore, we advise California residents that we do not meet the thresholds for application of the California Consumer Privacy Act (CCPA) at this time.
+Furthermore, we advise California residents that we do not meet the thresholds for application of the California Consumer Privacy Act (CCPA) or the California Privacy Rights Act (CPRA) at this time.